ismaelvega/vite-supabase-bucket/POC.md

-Ok so Im going to use Vercel functions.

 Im having my first steps with Supabase Buckets, I want to see if it's a good fit for my use case.

 My app will not have auth.